evolution-ui/evolution-ui/CODE_styleguide.md

-## BEM: BLock, Element, MOdifier
+## BEM: BLock, Element, Modifier

 BEM and its variation BEMit are two methodologies that give us the capacity to improve maintainability as well as readability of our code.

 To get more confidence with them, take a look at the [getbem](http://getbem.com/) website.